Skip to content

 Career Progression

-Upon successful completion, candidates will hold a Level 6 Chartered Manager Degree Apprenticeship, as well as the BA (Hons) Leadership and Management Degree, and the CMI L5 Diploma in Management and Leadership.
-These well-recognised qualifications will enhance your ability to contribute effectively to your organisation and thus the possibility of progression into and through supervisory and management roles.
+Upon successful completion, candidates will hold a Level 6 Chartered Manager Degree Apprenticeship, as well as the BA (Hons) Leadership & Management Degree, and the CMI Level 5 Diploma in Management and Leadership.
+These well-recognised qualifications will enhance your ability to contribute effectively to your organisation and thus the possibility of progression into supervisory and management roles.

 Fees